experientlabs/site/_posts/2025-02-16-streaming-data.md

 ---

 ## Why Stream Processing?
-Generally, businesses used to use historical data to derive insights.
+Generally, businesses used historical data to derive insights.
 But in digital era transactions are happening at insane speed and batch processing isn’t going to work anymore.
 Take **fraud prevention system**  for example, it need to work in real time or it is too late.